-Development of the proposed General Plan Amendment and Conditional Use Permit will not significantly increase greenhouse gas (GHG) emissions beyond that analyzed within the GPUEIR.
+Development of the proposed project will not significantly increase greenhouse gas (GHG) emissions beyond that analyzed within the GPUEIR.
 The additional job creation from this development will also reduce the number of residents commuting to other communities for work, reducing vehicle miles traveled and resulting in additional GHG reductions.
 All buildings will be equipped with energy efficient mechanical systems for heating and cooling.
 That, in combination with use of dual pane glass and insulation meeting current Building Code regulations (35) will cause a reduction in GHG emissions from use of less efficient systems, resulting in additional community emission reduction credits.
 The building size is below the allowable floor area ratio.